 I have heard of Yoga Vacations, but these are called Yoga Retreats.
 What is the difference?
 We have called these “retreats” because we consider them a unique opportunity to pull back and take a rest from our busy lives with the many distractions.
 Most people coming on these retreats have a sincere desire to explore and nourish their spiritual lives.
 There are no “rules” about how one should spend their time, but we encourage participants to use the time between sessions thoughtfully.
 Often traveling and sightseeing during a retreat is just another distraction and the actual reasons for coming on retreat are diminished.

 Are there any silent periods during the retreat and if so why?
-While the retreats in Maine are held entirely in “social silence”, the retreats in India have periods of silence.
-Of course anyone may choose to have as much “alone time” as they would like to extend the periods of silence.
+While the retreats in Maine are held entirely in “social silence”, the retreats in India have periods of silence, from after evening meditation until after breakfast.
+Anyone may choose to have as much “alone time” as they would like to extend the periods of silence.
 Most people today have busy lives and spend very little time in silence.
 Silence is restful, being the mirror of our natural state.
 Silent community creates a supportive environment in which to deepen understanding, awareness, openness and compassion.
 This greatly enhances the benefits of a yoga retreat.

 What is self-inquiry?
 The practice of aligning with our true nature beyond the habitual patterns of conditioning.